Tallinn is definitely one of my favourite cities in Europe.

 Tallinn (and Estonia more generally) is a very safe destination and is easy to explore independently.

-However, if you would prefer a guided tour to see the highlights, there are many excellent companies to choose from.
+However, if you would prefer a guided tour to see the highlights, there are many excellent tour companies to choose from.

 If you’d like to see more of Estonia, hiring a car is straightforward and fairly affordable.
 Estonian roads are, generally, in very good condition and the driving is easy.